Are you an online course creator, and do you want to know how to sell online courses with a Facebook group?

 First, you don’t “own” your Facebook Group.
 Facebook owns it.
-At any time Facebook can remove your Facebook Group, remove your Personal Profile, remove the organic reach of groups to nearly zero, and there is nothing you can do about it.
+At any time Facebook can remove your Facebook Group, remove your Personal Profile, and remove the organic reach of groups to nearly zero, and there is nothing you can do about it.

-However if one of the above does happen and you have all your members email addresses, it’s no drama because you can just start again and email everyone and let them know ☺️
+However if one of the above does happen and you have all your members' email addresses, it’s no drama because you can just start again and email everyone and let them know ☺️

 This works like a treat because firstly someone may miss your email but catch your Facebook Group post, or vice-versa, they may miss your Facebook Group post but catch your Email.

-The biggest advantage though, is that your Email List is more likely to open your Email if they are in your Facebook Group.
+The biggest advantage though is that your Email List is more likely to open your Email if they are in your Facebook Group.

 This is potentially the biggest benefit - if you want to make more sales via Email - simply create an engaging Facebook Group.

 There’s a heap of different ways you can collect your members' email addresses.

 A few simple ones I recommend every Course Creator should do are:

 - Make one of the questions to join your Facebook Group an opt-in.
 E.g. “Drop your email below if you’d like a free copy of my course (insert freebie).